 Delight your tastebuds with locally brewed beer at the Mountain Culture Beer Co. or wake up at the crack of dawn and head to Frankly, My Dear, slinging fresh coffee and pastries with locally sourced and ethical ingredients, your brekkie supports a slew of Aussies!
 Of course, no trip to the mountains is complete without a quick hike, you can check out our fave spots around the mountains here.

-Take the long way home through Pokolbin, right in the heart of the Hunter Valley’s wine region, and right by the Hunter Valley YHA, with its own little vineyard on site!
-You could take a wine tour in a day, but we reckon this area’s worth lingering a little longer.
-Hire a bike to cycle through the vineyards where the magic begins or wander down to the local breweries and wineries to get your fix of locally made wines, ciders and beers at those brilliant cellar door prices.
+Take the long way home through Pokolbin, right in the heart of the Hunter Valley’s wine region.
+It's as easy as can be to take a wine tour for the day, or else you can hire a bike to cycle through the vineyards or wander down on your own to the local breweries and wineries to get your fix of locally made wines, ciders and beers at those brilliant cellar door prices.

 Sydney -> Port Macquarie -> Byron Bay